Location: Fairfield, ME, with frequent time spent out of office

 - conceive and recommend a short-term and long-range marketing strategy to promote the organization and increase membership,

 - oversee, manage and administer the revolving loan fund program, and

 - perform other related functions as may be required by the Board of Directors or specified by the charter and bylaws.

 JOB REQUIREMENTS AND RESPONSIBILITIES:

-This is a temporary, full-time, two-year, grant funded, exempt position with a comprehensive benefits package including health, dental, vision, life, short and long-term disability, paid time off, 12 paid holidays per year, 403(b) pension plan with agency match, flexible work schedules, and more.
-Compensation is set at $50,000 per year.
+This is a full-time, exempt position with a comprehensive benefits package including health, dental, vision, life, short and long-term disability, paid time off, 12 paid holidays per year, 403(b) pension plan with agency match, flexible in-office schedule, and more.
 KVCOG is an Equal Opportunity Employer.

 Please send cover letter, resume, and list of 3 references to with Executive Director in the subject line.
 Position posted and open until filled; first consideration will begin October 19.